As the UK emerges from life under lockdown, businesses are shifting focus – from survival to revival.

 Data cleansing consists of reviewing your list using specific criteria to remove incomplete and undeliverable addresses, duplicate entries, and deceased contacts.

 In this case, you are removing the entries in your list that will not reach a potential customer.
 Many tools are available to compare your list against (we manage this process for clients).
 By removing the direct mail pieces that are redundant you also reduce fulfilment and mailing costs.

 Also consider asking for your customer’s contact preferences if you don’t have them.
-This will be good practice under GDPR, and if you know that they prefer email, communicate via that channel instead.
+This is best practice under GDPR, and if you know that they prefer email, communicate via that channel instead.
 They will receive the medium they prefer and you will save on printing and postage.

 By regularly cleansing your list you will increase the deliverability of your mailing and further increase the ROI for your campaign.